 If you weren’t awarded primary custody of your child, chances are you’re concerned about getting to have quality time with them.
-If this is the case, you should consult with a parenting time attorney to assist you with the development of a schedule.
+If this is the case, you should consult with a parenting time attorney to assist you with the development of parenting time schedules.

 How Do Parenting Time Guidelines Work in Texas?

 In Texas, the majority of standard possession orders give the non-custodial parent visitation:

 - On particular holidays

 - Each Thursday night